steensia/steensia.github.io/README.txt

-Using as boilerplate code for portfolio (Hyperspace by HTML5 UP) Planning to mix and match this with my repo (https://github.com/steensia/Portfolio-Website) to create a functional React app
+Utilize boilerplate code and fit for portfolio needs (Hyperspace by HTML5 UP) May plan to mix and match this with existing repo (https://github.com/steensia/Portfolio-Website) to create a functional React app with routing